Pay Policy

 We are required to publish pay related information.
 This includes the Code of Recommended Practice for Local Authorities on Data Transparency requirements to publish a Pay Multiple and information on senior salaries.
 The Pay Multiple is the ratio between the highest paid salary and the median average salary of the whole authority’s salaries.

-The current ratio between the highest paid employee and the median earnings across the organisation is 4.42:1 (excluding Returning Officer fees as these are determined by the Cabinet Office, or through a countywide arrangement.
+The current ratio between the highest paid employee and the median earnings across the organisation is 4.42:1 (excluding Returning Officer fees as these are determined by the Cabinet Office, or though a countywide arrangement.
 The fees are only paid in the event of an election).
-The council intends to maintain a pay multiple of 5 or less i.e. the highest paid employee is paid no more than 5 times the median salary which is £30,474.
-The chart below shows the current dispersal of grades amongst the council's employees.
+The Council intends to maintain a pay multiple of 5 or less i.e. the highest paid employee is paid no more than 5 times the median salary which is £31,998.
+The chart below shows the current dispersal of grades amongst the Council’s employees.

 Salary information for senior staff is published annually on the transparency section of the council's website and total remuneration packages for Chief Officers are published in the council's annual statement of accounts also available on the council's website.